You’ve got your high-tech car, now wouldn’t some high-tech apps be nice to ensure you have a smooth ride?

 Google Maps

-Did you know that Google Maps is one of the most useful apps you can have as an electric car driver?
-If you don’t have a dedicated EV charger app downloaded and just enjoy the clean interface of Google’s products, you will be pleased to hear that Google Maps, while working as a route planner for long journeys on the road, can also tell you where the EV charging points are, making it easy to plan your next journey.
+If you don’t have one of the charging apps mentioned above, you will be pleased to hear that Google Maps, while working as a route planner for long journeys on the road, can also tell you where the EV charging points are, making it easy to plan your next journey.

 All you have to do is plug in your journey details, tap the option for ‘search along route’, and then search for ‘EV charging stations’.
-Then Google Maps will present you with all the stations along your route, with details about the type of chargers available.
-If you are someone who is always using Google Maps for your car journeys, this function is a convenient choice.

 Download on Apple IOS.